-The Student Code of Conduct is designed to foster student responsibility, to promote respect for the rights of others and to ensure the orderly operation of District schools.
-Students who interfere with the rights of others or seriously impair their own academic and personal development, are subject to disciplinary action.
-For the purpose of this regulation, student misconduct is separated into three levels with Level III behavior being considered serious misconduct.
-Upon investigation and consideration of all relevant facts, including any extenuating circumstances, the principal shall determine at which level the misconduct in question shall be classified.
-No code can be expected to list each and every behavior which may result in the need for disciplinary action.
-Any conduct not included herein or any aggravated circumstance or combinations of any misconduct or actions may result in disciplinary consequences that extend beyond this code of conduct as determined by the principal, superintendent and/or Board of Education.
-In extraordinary circumstances where the minimum consequence is judged by the superintendent or designee to be manifestly unfair or not in the interest of the District, the superintendent or designee may reduce the consequences listed in this regulation, as allowed by law.
-This regulation shall apply to all students in attendance in the District, instructional and support programs, as well as school-sponsored activities and events.
-This regulation also applies to any activity that takes place on any school property whether or not the activity takes place during the school day or outside of school hours.
-This regulation shall not preclude any student being afforded his/her due process rights as outlined under the Constitution or Missouri statutes.
+The Student Code of Conduct is designed to foster student responsibility, respect for others, and to provide for the orderly operation of district schools.
+No code can be expected to list each and every offense that may result in disciplinary action; however, it is the purpose of this code to list certain offenses which, if committed by a student, will result in the imposition of a certain disciplinary action.
+Any conduct not included herein, any aggravated circumstance of any offense, or any action involving a combination of offenses may result in disciplinary consequences that extend beyond this code of conduct as determined by the principal. superintendent and/or board of education.
+In extraordinary circumstances where the minimum consequence is judged by the superintendent or designee to be manifestly unfair or not in the interest of the district, the superintendent or designee may reduce the consequences listed in this policy, as allowed by law.
+This regulation shall not preclude any student being afforded his or her due process rights as outlined under the Constitution or Missouri statutes.
+This code includes, but is not necessarily limited to, acts of students on district property, including playgrounds, parking lots and district transportation, or at a district activity, whether on or off district property.
+The district may also discipline students for off-campus conduct that negatively impacts the educational environment, to the extent allowed by law.